 In town, you definitely won’t find a shortage of yoga studios, dance classes, gyms, cycling, rowing, and other fitness trends.
-Even if you haven’t always been a fitness enthusiast, you’ll probably pick up some healthy habits just by living in Colorado Springs!
+Even if you haven’t always been a fitness enthusiast, you’ll probably pick up some healthy habits.

 Pro/Con: Colorado Springs Doesn’t See Lengthy Winter Weather

-This may be a pro for some and con for others, but Colorado Springs is located in what is nicknamed the “banana belt”, where warm, sunny weather is usually up to 300 days out of the year!
+Living in Colorado Springs pros and cons includes this quick fact.
+Colorado Springs is located in what is nicknamed the “banana belt”, where warm, sunny weather is usually up to 300 days out of the year!
 Even when the city sees a winter storm and flurries of snow up to 8 to 12 inches, it will usually be completely gone within 3 days and the sun will be shining again.

-This means you’ll need to take advantage of fresh snow when it comes, and don’t expect long winters or many days of cloudy, rainy weather.
+If you love snow, take advantage of fresh pow when it comes, and don’t expect long winters or many days of cloudy, rainy weather.
 Another interesting side note to consider is that the sun really sets at different times during the year.
 Some areas don’t feel daylight savings time as heavily as Colorado Springs, but keep in mind that in Spring, the sun sets very early because of the surrounding mountains.

 The weather fluctuates quite a bit in the Front Range, with different temperatures throughout the day.
 Some residents find the altitude fluctuation and different weather patterns to be drying, so stock up on your lotion when you move to Colorado Springs.